apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### October 1st, 2024: Apache Jackrabbit FileVault Package Maven Plugin 1.4.0 released
+Jackrabbit FileVault Package Maven Plugin 1.4.0 is the current stable release of FileVault's Maven Plugin.
+See the [downloads](downloads.html#vltplg) page for more details.

 #### September 25th, 2024: Apache Jackrabbit FileVault 3.8.2 released
 Apache Jackrabbit FileVault 3.8.2 is the current stable release of the repository content synchronization tool.
 It requires Java 8 or newer.
 See the [downloads](downloads.html#vlt) page for more details.